GIroSTarK/SelfAssessment/Skills/Async.md

 ## Asynchronous programming

 - Theory
-  - Event loop
+  - Event loop 🖐️ used
-  - try..catch 🎓 known
+  - try..catch 🖐️ used
-  - Non-blocking
+  - Non-blocking 🖐️ used
-  - Async I/O
+  - Async I/O 🖐️ used
-  - Thread pool
+  - Thread pool 🎓 known
-  - Pattern Reactor
+  - Pattern Reactor 🎓 known
-  - CAS operations
+  - CAS operations 🖐️ used
-  - epoll
+  - epoll 🎓 known
-  - kqueue
+  - kqueue 🎓 known
-  - Completion ports
+  - Completion ports 🎓 known
-  - Event ports
+  - Event ports 🎓 known
-  - libuv
+  - libuv 🎓 known
-  - Race conditions
+  - Race conditions 🎓 known
-  - Dead locks
+  - Dead locks 🎓 known
-  - Live locks
+  - Live locks 🎓 known
-  - Concurrent programming
+  - Concurrent programming 🎓 known
-  - Parallel programming 👂 heard
+  - Parallel programming 🖐️ used
-  - Actor Model
+  - Actor Model 🖐️ used
-  - Thread
+  - Thread 🖐️ used
-  - Process
+  - Process 🖐️ used
 - Async contracts
-  - Callbacks 🎓 known
+  - Callbacks 🖐️ used
-  - Callback-last-error-first
+  - Callback-last-error-first 🖐️ used
-  - Thenable
+  - Thenable 🖐️ used
-  - Promise 👂 heard
+  - Promise 🙋 explained
-  - Async/await 👂 heard
+  - Async/await 🖐️ used
-  - Future
+  - Future 🎓 known
-  - Deferred
+  - Deferred 🎓 known
-  - Sync generator 👂 heard
+  - Sync generator 🖐️ used
-  - Async Generator 👂 heard
+  - Async Generator 🖐️ used
-  - Async Iterator 👂 heard
+  - Async Iterator 🖐️ used
-  - Event 👂 heard
+  - Event 🖐️ used
-  - Coroutine
+  - Coroutine 🎓 known
-  - Goroutine
+  - Goroutine 🎓 known
-  - Signal
+  - Signal 🎓 known
-  - Stream
+  - Stream 🖐️ used
-  - Chain of responsibility
+  - Chain of responsibility 🎓 known
-  - Middleware
+  - Middleware 🖐️ used
-  - Locks
+  - Locks 🎓 known
 - Async adapters and utils
-  - callbackify
+  - callbackify 🎓 known
-  - promisify
+  - promisify 🎓 known
-  - asyncify
+  - asyncify 🎓 known
   - callbacks compose
   - async compose
 - Async abstractions interfaces
-  - EventEmitter 👂 heard
+  - EventEmitter 🖐️ used
-  - Observable/Observer
+  - Observable/Observer 🖐️ used
-  - Readable
+  - Readable 🖐️ used
-  - Writable
+  - Writable 🖐️ used
-  - Transform
+  - Transform 🖐️ used
-  - Async Pool
+  - Async Pool 🖐️ used
   - Async Queue
   - Async Collector
   - Semaphore
   - Mutex
   - Spin Lock
 - JavaScript & Node.js specific
-  - Timers 🎓 known
+  - Timers 🙋 explained
-  - setImmediate 🎓 known
+  - setImmediate 🖐️ used
-  - nextTick
+  - nextTick 🖐️ used
-  - AbortController
+  - AbortController 🎓 known
-  - AbortSignal
+  - AbortSignal 🎓 known
-  - Promise unhandled rejection
+  - Promise unhandled rejection 🎓 known
-  - Promise double resolve
+  - Promise double resolve 🎓 known
-  - child_process
+  - child_process 🖐️ used
-  - worker_threads
+  - worker_threads 🖐️ used
-  - Atomics
+  - Atomics 🖐️ used
-  - High resolution clock
+  - High resolution clock 🎓 known
-  - Callback hell
+  - Callback hell 🎓 known
-  - Promise hell
+  - Promise hell 🎓 known
-  - ref() and unref()
+  - ref() and unref() 🖐️ used
-  - Error handling in async code
+  - Error handling in async code 🖐️ used
   - Better stack traces with return await
-  - JSON: streaming serialization
+  - JSON: streaming serialization 🖐️ used
-  - promisify
+  - promisify 🖐️ used
-  - callbackify
+  - callbackify 🖐️ used
-  - AsyncLocalStorage
+  - AsyncLocalStorage 🎓 known
-  - AsyncResource
+  - AsyncResource 🎓 known
 - Techniques
-  - async.js library
+  - async.js library 🖐️ used
   - RxJS library
-  - Async composition
+  - Async composition 🎓 known
-  - Promise.all
+  - Promise.all 🖐️ used
-  - Promise.allSettled
+  - Promise.allSettled 🖐️ used
-  - Promise.race
+  - Promise.race 🖐️ used
-  - Promise.any
+  - Promise.any 🖐️ used
-  - Web Locks API
+  - Web Locks API 🖐️ used
-  - IPC
+  - IPC 🖐️ used
-  - Channel API
+  - Channel API 🖐️ used
   - Revealing Constructor
-  - Web Locks API
+  - Web Locks API 🖐️ used